Byzantine–Seljuk wars: Summary

-Though Anatolia had been under Byzantine rule for almost 1000 years, the Seljuks rapidly consolidated their holdings.
+Though Anatolia had been under Roman rule for almost 1000 years, the Seljuks rapidly consolidated their holdings.
 This allowed them to hold on to their lands and made it all the more difficult for the Byzantines during the Komnenian restoration to re-conquer.
 The result was that even when the Byzantine empire was not riddled with civil disputes, it could not defeat the Seljuk Turks, who rarely allowed the Byzantines to engage them, hence the slow campaigning of John Komnenus.

 The old Roman state was in a constant state of war due to the numerous enemies on its borders; Muslims to the South and East, Slavs to the North and Franks to the West.
 The Byzantine Empire had to face Normans, Pechenegs and Turks within a few decades of each other at a time when the army was torn in civil conflict.

 The Middle East had been dominated for centuries by the power of the Fatimid Caliphate and the Byzantine Empire; by the end of the 13th century, neither of the two were in a position to project power; the Fatimids having been toppled by the Kurdish-influenced Ayyubids, whilst the Byzantines severely weakened by the Seljuks.
 Power shifted to the Mamluks by the 14th century and then back to the Turks in the late 15th and early 16th centuries.
 Never again would a Christian Kingdom wield so much military and political power in the Middle East.
-As the Turks steadily gained ground in Anatolia, the local population converted to Islam, further reducing any chances of a successful reconquest.
+As the Turks steadily gained ground in Anatolia, the local population converted to Islam through Sufi activities, further reducing any chances of reconquest.